UPUCC Returns to In-Person Worship (and continues virtually as well!)

 Exploring Our Story Through Biblical Stories

-Each Monday evening, 7:00 p.m.
+Meeting each Monday evening virtually at 7:00 p.m.
 Facilitated by Anthony Neff firstname.lastname@example.org

 Search the scriptures with open-minded thoughtfulness; taking the Bible seriously while knowing it cannot always be taken literally;